managination/afrr/readme-ew.md

 - Liquity is set to only allow 1800 EEUR min troves
 - "registration" of front-end check is turned off
 - some tests are broken now (community issuance in particular)
+- get Tellor guys going?
+- if we deploy with tellor current, we'd have to redeploy liquity in total again to switch to tellor X
+- something needs to call tellor or request price periodically or Liquity will think it's frozen
+- at end of deploy don't relinquish ownership but set owner to multisig address
+- add ability to set collateralization ratio from 150% to 1 million % (to add a pause it)

 BEGIN NOTES